What are the principles of Good Digital Healthcare Design?

 Conclusion

 There is a significant need for good digital health design in the healthcare industry, which faces stressful challenges.
-If appropriately applied, digital health design can present effective solutions to many of these challenges.
+If appropriately applied, digital health design can address many of these challenges effectively.
 However, this goal cannot be achieved without appreciating the nature of the healthcare sector.
 As a scientific-driven sector, the digital health design should adopt the evidence-based design to indicate the credibility level of the digital health solution.

 Overall, a good digital health solution should consider integrating with the current evidence-based science and extending patient’s needs to consider communication and adherence needs.